knutmerket/anheituan/content/pages/joining_a_buy.md

 2. I calculate:
     - Product total
     - Shipping cost (I use [shipforwarder.com](https://www.shipforwarder.com))
-3. I send you a breakdown and the total cost in **USD**, as well as a [Stripe payment link](https://stripe.com/payments/payment-links) that you can use to pay if you're happy with the total cost.
+3. I send you a breakdown and the total cost in USD, as well as a [Stripe payment link](https://stripe.com/payments/payment-links) that you can use to pay if you're happy with the total cost.

 ---